Zenika/feedzback/docs-source/docs/business-cases/shared-feedback.md

 When I give spontaneous feedback to a colleague, I can choose whether or not to share it with their manager.

 Feedbacks are shared with the manager defined in the application settings.
-This means that when I change manager, all my feedbacks are shared with my new manager.
+This means that when I change manager, all my shared feedbacks are shared with my new manager.

 ## Technical specifications